 - ROAR Leadership Conference

-Held each November, the is a day-long conference that allows students to attend presentations designed to enhance their leadership skills.
+The ROAR Leadership Conference is a day-long conference that allows students to attend presentations designed to enhance their leadership skills.
 The conference is of no cost to participants, and encourages students to interact with not only their peers, but also the presenters.
 Individuals always walk away from this conference having enhanced their marketable skills, and gained tools to become better student leaders on campus.

 - Jaguar Activities Board Road Trips